aospapp/aosp/external/cldr/docs/ldml/tr35-general.md

 Note that while the syntax allows for number_prefixes in multiple places, the typical use case is only one instances, and after a "-per-".

+The simple_unit structure does not allow for any two simple_units to overlap.
+That is, there are no cases where simple_unit1 consists of X-Y and simple_unit2 consists of Y-Z.
+This was not true in previous versions of LDML: cup-metric overlapped with metric-ton.
+That meant that the unit identifiers for the product_unit of cup and metric-ton and the product_unit of cup-metric and ton were ambiguous.

+The constraint that the identifiers can't overlap also means that parsing of multiple-subtag simple units is simpler.
+For example:
+* When a prefix_component is encountered, one can collect any other prefix-components, then one base_component, then any suffix components, and stop.
+* Similarly, when a base_component is encountered, one can collect any suffix components, and stop.
+* Encountering a suffix_component in any other circumstance is an error.

 ### 6.3 <a name="Example_Units" href="#Example_Units">Example Units</a>

 The following table contains examples of groupings and units currently defined by CLDR.
 The units in CLDR are not comprehensive; it is anticipated that more will be added over time.
 The complete list of supported units is in the validity data: see _Section [3.11 Validity Data](tr35.md#Validity_Data)_.

 | Type           | Core Unit Identifier     | Compound? | Sample Format  |